 The 24.1-24.15 GHz ISM band that will be used for WPT Beam applications is within the 24-24.25 GHz ISM band.
 5.150 states that “Radiocommunication services operating within these bands must accept harmful interference which may be caused by these applications”.
 15.13 requires that “administrations shall take all practicable and necessary steps to ensure that radiation from equipment used for industrial, scientific and medical applications is minimal and that, outside the bands designated for use by this equipment, radiation from such equipment is at a level that does not cause harmful interference to a radiocommunication service and, in particular, to a radionavigation or any other safety service operating in accordance with the provisions of these Regulations”.
 Thus, any administrations authorizing use of WPT Beam ISM equipment must specify appropriate out-of-band emission limits for such devices that assures the protection RAS allocated in adjacent or near-adjacent frequency bands.
 While any physically realizable transmitter must have some level of OOBE, the key spectrum policy issue is whether the Beam WPT level is low enough to meet the requirement of 15.13.

+…

 Annex 2

-Details of Impact Studies of Beam WPT on EESS(passive) in Study F
+Details of Impact Studies of Beam WPT on EESS(passive)

+and RAS in Study F

 [Editor’s note: This annex was not discussed during the June 2023 WP 1A meeting and will require a more thorough analysis at the next meeting, in particular considering the assumptions and scenarios used, including the 10 MHz bandwidth.
 It was noted that this annex is focused on a country specific regulation, so further work is need to make it more general.]